ProjectIgnis/Distribution/README.md

 ### Client

 * Localhost AI added with up to four bots per duel in the first four player slots.
-	* Uses custom WindBot Ignite
+	* Uses custom WindBot Ignite.
-	* Bots incompatible with the current Master Rule are not displayed
+	* Bots incompatible with the Master Rule used in the room are not displayed.
 	* Decks used by Windbot do not necessarily match the current banlist: they follow the OCG banlist available when they were implemented.
 		* To avoid warning regarding banned cards, the "Don't Check the Deck" option is suggested.
+	* To duel the bot: LAN + AI ->  Host -> OK -> Local AI -> Add AI Player
+	* List of decks Windbot has acess to:
+		* Altergeist
+		* Blue-Eyes
+		* Blue-Eyes Ritual
+		* Burn
+		* Chain Burn
+		* Cyberse
+		* Dark Magician
+		* Dragunity
+		* Dragun of Red-Eyes
+		* Frog
+		* Gren Maju Stun
+		* Horus
+		* Lightsworn Shaddoll Dino
+		* Normal Monster Mash
+		* Normal Monster Mash II
+		* Orcust
+		* Qliphort
+		* R5NK
+		* Rainbow
+		* Rose Scrap Synchro
+		* Salamangreat
+		* Sky Striker
+		* Toadally Awesome
+		* Trickstar
+		* Yosenju
+		* ZEXAL Weapon
+		* Zoodiac

-* Added a basic hand test mode accessible in deck edit to play out a combo via a puzzle.
+* Added a basic hand test mode accessible in deck edit, in the `Test Hand` button, to play out a combo via a puzzle.
+	* Includes a "Restart" option.
+	* While you are using this mode, the duel never ends, not even by reducing the opponent's LP to 0.

 * Added Discord Integration via Rich Presence
 	* Features: